DigitalPasts/openDANES/nav/submission-guidelines.md

 #### General Syntax Instructions

-To assist the process of preparing the manuscript, there are templates available for [markdown]({{site.baseurl}}/assets/docs/submission_markdown_template.txt) and [Google Doc](https://docs.google.com/document/d/e/2PACX-1vR6iQY97y0PKApP9eMZGPYFpgDezxVzr8ToCvt1KNBSuwscPG5Qx-G6wBXVRp8qqInqrn4vyu0PbpNv/pub){:target="blank"}.
+To assist the process of preparing the manuscript, there are templates available for [markdown]({{site.baseurl}}/assets/docs/submission_markdown_template.txt) and [Google Doc](https://docs.google.com/document/d/1vEN10AzFCHdKRRkDYXInWEWKYjQINlsNfoLSkMvsYzA/edit?usp=sharing){:target="blank"}.
+In order to write in the Google Doc, make a local copy by going to file > Make a copy.
 These templates include examples of all the formatting types that may be needed (headings, lists, codeblocks, prompts, etc.).
 How they are then displayed on the OpenDANES platform can be viewed [through this link]({{site.baseurl}}/pages/submission_markdown_template.html), where you can also copy the required syntax.

 For mathematical formulae, please use LaTeX syntax that is supported by [mathjax](https://www.mathjax.org/){:target="_blank"}.
 The syntax can be consulted through the tables [in the following link](https://en.wikipedia.org/wiki/List_of_mathematical_symbols_by_subject){:target="_blank"}.